FindMySchool LogoFindMySchool

 Faith sits at the school's centre without domination.
 Daily collective worship happens, but the prayer room is open to all students regardless of background.
 The SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection awarded Excellent across all categories in November 2022, noting that pupils' lives are "transformed because they are nurtured and cherished by skilled, caring and insightful adults."
 This language is backed by observable commitment to vulnerable students, including specialist Deaf provision (Bi-Borough designated specialist provision for Westminster and Kensington & Chelsea).

-In 2024, 48% of students achieved grade 5 or above in English and Mathematics combined, the key measure of solid progress.
-The Attainment 8 score reached 49, slightly above the England average of 46.
-Progress 8 stood at +0.11, indicating students make slightly above-average progress from their KS2 starting points.
-These figures place the school (FindMySchool ranking 1858th) in line with the middle 35% of schools in England — solid, dependable performance without the volatility of schools at the extreme ends of the distribution.
+In the current 2025 dataset, 36.9% of students achieved grade 5 or above in English and Mathematics combined.
+The Attainment 8 score is 44.3, and Progress 8 stands at +0.11, indicating students make slightly above-average progress from their KS2 starting points.
+These figures place the school (FindMySchool ranking 2,177th of 3,895) around the middle of schools in England — solid progress for a fully comprehensive school serving a complex inner-city community.

-The school ranks 11th among Camden secondary schools locally.
-Results have been climbing gradually; the school emphasises that GCSE cohorts include significant numbers of students with English as an Additional Language, and many arrive with prior gaps in learning.
+The school ranks 12th among Camden secondary schools locally.
+Results should be read in context: GCSE cohorts include significant numbers of students with English as an Additional Language, and many arrive with prior gaps in learning.
 The 2023 GCSE exam outcomes were celebrated internally as evidence of student resilience post-pandemic, though absolute grades have not dramatically shifted.
 The curriculum is broad — students select from Art, Business Studies, Computing, Design & Technology, Drama, English, French, Geography, Health & Social Care, History, Mathematics, Music, PE, Religious Studies, Science, Sociology, and Spanish — allowing genuine choice rather than narrow concentration on high-grade subjects.

 The sixth form serves approximately 300 students.
 In 2025, A-Level results showed several departments achieving 100% A*-B grades: Further Mathematics and Graphics both hit this milestone.
 Art, Business, Politics and History all achieved 100% A*-C. Notable increases in top grades appeared across Art, Business, History, Mathematics, and Sociology.
 The school also offers Cambridge Technical qualifications and BTEC vocational pathways, with 55% of vocational students achieving Distinction* or Distinction in 2024.

-The A-Level ranking places the school at 1892nd in England (FindMySchool ranking), reflecting performance below the England average for sixth forms.
+The A-Level ranking places the school at 1,424th of 2,549 in England (FindMySchool ranking), reflecting a broad middle-band sixth-form profile.
 However, the breadth of subjects offered — A-Level Further Mathematics, Physics, Chemistry, Biology, English Literature, History, Politics, Psychology, Religious Studies, Sociology, Art, Business, IT, and Applied Science — allows students to pursue genuine academic interest rather than chasing narrow points.
 The school's work-related learning partnerships with PricewaterhouseCoopers, The Old Vic, Cleveland Clinic, City University of London, and Zoological Society of London create real-world engagement alongside traditional academics.

 In 2024, 67% of leavers progressed to university, while 16% moved into employment and 1% into apprenticeships.
 Notable destinations mentioned include Veterinary Nursing (University of Middlesex) and History (Queen Mary's University).
 The school does not publish detailed Russell Group breakdowns publicly, but encourages applications to competitive universities.
 In recent years, students have secured places at Durham, Bristol, Edinburgh, UCL, and Imperial College.